 Dates: Saturdays, November 28, December 5, 12 and 19, 2020 at 10:30 AM to 12:00 Noon Pacific Time

 Format: Four live webinars on Zoom.
 One-hour lecture followed by Question and Answer and optional breakout sessions.
 All sessions will be recorded and will be posted on this page for access for registered students.
+It will take approximately one week after the lecture for the video to be posted here.

 Faculty: Kayleen Asbo, PhD